-The first option is to use bicarbonate of soda (baking soda) to clean certain fabrics and colours.
+The first option is to use bicarbonate of soda (baking soda) to clean certain fabrics and colors.
 Baking soda is great for deodorizing and brightening whites3.
 And people used it for just that before commercial detergents became popular.
 While you can add essential oils (such as mint or lavender) for fragrance, baking soda and hot water are all you need to get most fabrics clean and smelling nice.

 Another great option to use is Castile soap (amazon).
 If you buy your Castile soap locally, you don’t have to use more than a paper wrap of packaging.
 Grate a bar of Castile soap into water to make your own DIY liquid laundry detergent.
 You can also get liquid castile soap, but make sure it’s from a store that offers refills.

-There’s also a number of plastic free and eco-friendly bar soaps for your laundry.
-With bar soap you avoid the plastic bottle entirely.
+There’s also a number of plastic-free and eco-friendly bar soaps for your laundry.
+With bar soap, you avoid the plastic bottle entirely.
 Look out for ones that come packaged using eco-friendly card or waxed paper, for example:

 Another important thing to think about when you are doing your laundry is the micro-plastic pollution that you send down your drain.
 Reducing plastic packaging is only part of the solution to solving the massive problem of plastic waste.

 Responsible consumers trying to reduce their plastic waste are increasingly turning to products designed to catch microfibres during a wash.
-Synthetic microfibers, which shed during washes, are responsible for 35% of the primary microplastic waste in our environment1.
+Synthetic microfibers, which are shed during washes, are responsible for 35% of the primary microplastic waste in our environment1.
 So you may decide to add a filter to your washer.

-But a recent study from the Institute for Polymers, Composites and Biomaterials of the National Research Council of Italy (IPCB-CNR) and the University of Plymouth has revealed that wearing clothes can release even greater quantities of microfibres into the environment than washing them2.
+But a recent study from the Institute for Polymers, Composites, and Biomaterials of the National Research Council of Italy (IPCB-CNR) and the University of Plymouth has revealed that wearing clothes can release even greater quantities of microfibres into the environment than washing them2.